saagarwal-pivotal/micrometer-prometheus/Readme.md

 ## Expose app metrics

 ### Using PCF Metrics Registrar
-This is a new feature available in PAS 2.4.
-When this feature is enabled, PAS will periodically scrap metrics from your app using a Prometheus compatible endpoint.
+When this feature is enabled,PAS will periodically scrap metrics from your app using a Prometheus compatible endpoint.
 You don't need to install anything else when using Metric Registrar, nor you need to push your metrics to some central metrics repository: the platform takes care of everything.

-Metrics are retrieved by the platform every 35 seconds by default.

 Create a [PCF Metrics Registrar](https://docs.pivotal.io/platform/2-7/metric-registrar/using.html) service instance:
 ```bash